 Cancellations - entry fees may be refunded at the committee’s discretion up to the closing date for entries - 1st June - after which no refunds will be given.

-The Boat Entry list for 2023 now open
+The Boat Entry list for 2024 will open on 1st February

 Vintage & Classic Vehicles